LokeshAlli21/Appwrite-Blog/README.md

 # Appwrite Blog Project
-this is my first project ot deploy
+this is my first project to deploy